oh2mp/esp8266_wattson/README.md

 [DIY Kyoto Wattson](http://www.diykyoto.com/uk/aboutus/wattson-classic) is a wireless three phase Electricity monitor that came to the market about 2010.
 The manufacturer did not provide other software than "Holmes" for Windows.
-I reverse engineered the [serial protocol](wattson_serial_protocol.txt) in 2011 and wrote a [Linux daemon](https://pikarinen.com/rrdwattsond/) for it.
+I reverse engineered the [serial protocol](wattson_serial_protocol.txt) in 2011 by eavesdropping the serial traffic from the USB.
+Then I wrote a
+[Linux daemon](https://pikarinen.com/rrdwattsond/) for it.
 The daemon worked well all these years but I got an idea that it should use just ESP8266 and MQTT.
 The graph could be drawn by Grafana.